version 1.15r5 of July 9th, 2013

 The ZIP or TGZ versions allow you to install AdaControl as you please; under Windows, the installers install everything automatically - provided the <GNAT>\bin directory is on your execution path.

 The current development version (unstable) is available (under GIT) from SourceForge.
-Through this page, you can also submit bug reports (Hosted Apps/MantisBT), and even provide you own rating of AdaControl.
+You can also find there intermediate versions between official releases that may be appropriate to certain versions of Gnat.
+Through this page, you can also submit bug reports (MantisBT), and even provide you own rating of AdaControl.